Mitral valve surgery is used to repair or replace the mitral valve in your heart.

 Get your house ready before you go to the hospital so things will be easier when you return.

 The day before your surgery, take a shower and wash your hair.
 You may need to wash your whole body below your neck with a special soap.
-Scrub your chest two or three times with this soap.
+Scrub your chest 2 or 3 times with this soap.
 You also may need to take an antibiotic to guard against infection.

 During the days before your surgery: